Skip to main content

 4. Click Execute Tasks to run the migration

-When complete, a Pull Request appears.
+When complete, a Pull Request appears in your GitHub repository.
 Review it, and when satisfied, merge it to complete the milestone.

 What’s Next